mdfusion

 • --pandoc-args ARGS Extra Pandoc arguments (whitespace-separated)

-• -c, --config FILE Path to a .mdfusion INI-style config file
+• -c, --config FILE Path to a mdfusion.toml config file (default: mdfusion.toml in the current directory)

 mdfusion --title-page --title "My Book" --author "Jane Doe" docs/